 Snail Farming in Kenya: Things to Consider

 There are lots of different ways you can start with snail farming.
-The first thing you have to consider is the type of snails you will be raising.
+First, you must consider the type of snails you will be raising.

 1. Type of Snails